Enigmatisms/NeRF/README.md

 - If you are interested in CUDA implementations (there were, once), please refer to: [issue#4](https://github.com/Enigmatisms/NeRF/issues/4) and [issue#6](https://github.com/Enigmatisms/NeRF/issues/6)

 Some Ref NeRF results:
-(Latest-commit `e4907564`) Shinny blender "helmet" dataset trained for 3 hours (not completed, PSNR around 18)
+(Latest-commit `e4907564`) Shinny blender "helmet" dataset trained for 3 hours (not completed, PSNR around 18).
+Oops, gif file to big to upload.
+Fine, just imagine the output, its better than the older commit (in terms of normal prediction)

 (Older-commit `847fdb9d`) Shinny blender "helmet" dataset trained for 6-7 hours (not completed, PSNR around 19.5)
 ![ezgif-1-8207b1faa2](https://user-images.githubusercontent.com/46109954/185753069-d5cbd05e-1f66-4423-9503-1a5cd126ed89.gif)